Name – BILLIE SUE MOSIMAN

 Age- What?
 Oh no. No, no.

-A little about yourself `ie your education Family life etc
+A little about your self `ie your education Family life ect

 Fiona: Tell us your latest news?